WiderCircle/Frontend-Interview-WC/README.md

 Build the Patient Referral Form using this [design spec](https://www.figma.com/file/XIHFNbIXykq8KosWEIryhoRJ/Patient-Referral-Form-interview?node-id=0%3A1).

 There is no need to build any backend (API layer, server, database).
 For individual form, created you should store those in some state management library instead of a React State i.e., Redux, Recoil, Rematch.
 For the inputs of each individual store you can store that in a react state.
-For simulating form submission, you can do a POST to /api/referrals
+You can simulate the address input or ignore it.
+For simulating form submission, you can do a POST to /api/referrals.

 ## Duration